-- Clean energy—Connecticut is home to a world-leading fuel cell industry that comprises about 600 companies.**
+- Clean energy—Connecticut is home to a world-leading fuel cell industry that comprises about 600 companies.2

 - Digital media—From animation to sports media, the state's digital entertainment sector is expected to grow.
-It already consists of more than 700 companies.**
+It already consists of more than 1,200 companies.2

 - Financial services—Connecticut's insurance industry is world-renowned for its talent.
 Plus, no other place in America employs more people in this sector on a per-capita basis.
-Close to 200,000 residents of the state have jobs in this industry.**
+Close to 110,000 residents of the state have jobs in this industry.2

 - Bioscience—Many biomedical advancements have been made by Connecticut engineers, scientists, and other professionals in this forward-moving industry.
-Collectively, over 800 bioscience-related companies in CT employ more than 50,000 people.**
+Collectively, about 2,500 bioscience-related companies in CT employ 39,000 people.3

 - High-tech manufacturing—Many advanced products are manufactured in Connecticut, including things like medical devices and jet engines.
-The state's nearly 4,500 different manufacturers provide jobs to more than 159,600 residents.**
+The state's nearly 4,500 different manufacturers provide jobs to more than 154,700 residents.2

 - Tourism—Visitors to Connecticut spend billions of dollars within the state every year.
-For instance, in 2013, visitors spent more than $3.2 billion on meals and accommodations alone.
-That helped support over 118,500 jobs, including those within the personal services sector.***
+For instance, in 2017, visitors spent almost $9.3 billion.
+That helped support over 123,500 jobs, including those within the personal services sector.4

 2. Good Job Growth Across Many Occupations